Computing Technology for Math Excellence Logo

 May 2023:

 U.S. Department of Education Office of Educational Technology released its policy report, Artificial Intelligence and the Future of Teaching and Learning: Insights and Recommendations.
 Per the website, the report "addresses the clear need for sharing knowledge, engaging educators, and refining technology plans and policies for artificial intelligence (AI) use in education.
 The report describes AI as a rapidly-advancing set of technologies for recognizing patterns in data and automating actions, and guides educators in understanding what these emerging technologies can do to advance educational goals—while evaluating and limiting key risks."
+The report is also at https://tech.ed.gov/ai-future-of-teaching-and-learning/

 January 2024:

-The U.S. Department of Education released the National Education Technology Plan: A Call to Action for Closing the Digital Access, Design and Use Divides (2024).
+The U.S. Department of Education released the National Educational Technology Plan: A Call to Action for Closing the Digital Access, Design and Use Divides (2024).
 The plan has 113 pages and includes recommendations for closing each divide and examples of schools that have addressed each divide along with examples of programs or products they use.

 HOT: March 6, 2024: